-Suggested Supplies for 'Acrylics are Easy!' painting class
+Suggested Supplies for 'Advanced Acrylics' painting class

 You don't need every item on this list, but at least bring the basics.
 Bring your favorite acrylic supplies, improvise, and we'll discuss options in greater detail in class so you can make considered purchases.